Clement Vallandigham: Arrest and military trial

 On May 11, 1863, an application for a writ of habeas corpus was filed in federal court for Vallandigham by former Ohio Senator George E. Pugh.
 Judge Humphrey H. Leavitt of the Circuit Court of the United States for the Southern District of Ohio upheld Vallandigham's arrest and military trial as a valid exercise of the President's war powers.
 Congress had passed an act authorizing the president to suspend habeas corpus on March 3, 1863.

 On May 16, 1863, there was a meeting at Albany, New York, to protest the arrest of Vallandigham.
 A letter from Governor Horatio Seymour of New York was read to the crowd.
 Seymour charged that "military despotism" had been established.
-Resolutions by the Hon.
-John V. L. Pruyin were adopted.
-The resolutions were sent to President Lincoln by Erastus Corning.
-In response to a public letter issued at the meeting of angry Democrats in Albany, Lincoln's "Letter to Erastus Corning et al." of June 12, 1863, explains his justification for supporting the court-martial's conviction.
+Resolutions by John V. L. Pruyn were adopted.
+The resolutions were sent to Lincoln by Erastus Corning.
+In response to a public letter issued at the meeting of angry Democrats in Albany, Lincoln's "Letter to Erastus Corning et al." of June 12, 1863, explained his justification for supporting the court-martial's conviction.

 In February 1864, the Supreme Court ruled that it had no power to issue a writ of habeas corpus to a military commission (Ex parte Vallandigham, 1 Wallace, 243).